 I, on the other hand, am a fact-finder.
 A researcher.
 I like to know what I'm getting into, what the odds are, what the obstacles are, what the risks and rewards are.
 I like to be prepared.
 I make plans.
 I make lists.
 I make models, diagrams, schedules, theories and test runs.
 I take "calculated risks" that are less potential liability and more proper contingency preparation.

 But all this really means is that in the end, when I do inevitably yield to my risk-taking genetics, I always do so with a fallback plan in place.
 (You should probably keep my address handy in case of the Zombie Apocalypse.
 I'm just saying.)

-My current role is Product Manager at SalesLoft.
+My current role is Chief of Staff at SalesLoft.
 I deeply love my job, my company and my coworkers.